zammad/zammad-admin-documentation/manage/organizations/index.rst

 .. warning:: 🥵 **BIG organizations can cause performance issues**

    Organizations with many members can cause a fairly high system load in some situations.
-This especially affects organizations that run many updates or e.g. ticket creations on their members which causes overhead.
+This especially affects organizations whose members run many updates, for example ticket creations or frequent communication.
+   A lot of linked data syncs may cause an overhead.

    Proceed with caution.